kmg7/kmg7/README.md

 My skills include problem-solving, analytical thinking, and strong teamwork and communication abilities.
 I am also proficient in time management and organization.

-My goal is to leverage my knowledge and skills to contribute to innovative and creative solutions.
+My goal is to leverage my knowledge and skills to contribute innovative and creative solutions.